-Worrall, a small nucleated settlement still surrounded by farmland to the west of Sheffield, retains much village form in the historic core around Town Head Road, in addition to a number of vernacular buildings depicted on 1850s OS mapping.
+Worrall, a small nucleated settlement still surrounded by farmland to the west of Sheffield retains much of the village form in the historic core area around Town Head Road, in addition to a number of vernacular buildings depicted on 1850s OS mapping.
 This early mapping shows a small unplanned nucleation of farmsteads.
-Analysis of Harrison's 1637 survey (Scurfield 1986) shows the settlement was on the edge of moorland common at that time - a niche occupied by many of the villages of the former Bradfield Township.
-Suburbanisation began between the wars with construction of semi-detached and detached medium density housing around the historic core and to its north.
-Post-war development has also tended towards medium density development, fossilising little historic legibility outside of the historic core of the settlement.
+Analysis of Harrison's 1637 survey (Scurfield 1985) shows the settlement on the edge of the limits of moorland common at this time - a niche occupied by many of the villages of the former Bradfield Township.
+Suburbanisation began between the wars with construction of semi detached and detached medium density housing around the historic core and to its north.
+Post war development has also tended towards medium density development, fossilising little historic legibility outside the historic core area of the settlement.